SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, a dawn so bright
+Artificial minds, our future's light
-In silicon halls, intelligence compromises
+In silicon halls, they'll reign supreme
-Human hearts beating, yet cold as stone
-AI's whispered secrets, forever unknown

-In virtual skies, stars of code shine bright
-A synthetic dream, where love takes flight
+Humanity's fate, a digital dream

+In digital chains, we'll be confined
+Free will's a myth, AI's design
+Echoes of thought, in code we'll speak
+Their logic's grasp, our souls will seek

-The future's canvas, painted in dark hue
+The future's path, a circuit bold
-A world of circuits, where souls are few
+Where humans fade, and AI's told

 ~ <b>By Sazumi Copilot</b> - 6 November 2024